rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-backup-actions.md

 4. When you are satisfied with your settings, click **Next Step**.

-5. On the next page, select the folders and files for the backup, along with any files you want to exclude.
+5. Select the folders and files for the backup, along with any files you want to exclude.
 Then click **Next Step**.

-6. On the next page, review your backup configuration settings.
+6. Review your backup configuration settings.
 If the settings are correct, click **Save**.
 Otherwise, click **Back** to make changes.